AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 Visualization of lights and interaction to switch lights on and off and to control brightness using a slider for the first row.

-![AmoebeLabs Swiss Army Knife Custom Card Example 2]
+![AmoebeLabs Swiss Army Knife Custom Card Example 2 - Lights]

 ##:sak-sak-logo: Visualization
 !!!
 Tip